anjorlar/dynamic-group-tech-test/README.md

 * `Download or clone`
 * `Open the terminal and cd into the cloned or downloaded folder from the terminal`
 * `Type npm install to install all dependencies`
-* `check sample.env and update all environmental variable`
+* `Create a .env file in the root directory then check sample.env to set Environment Variables values`

 ## To Run the app
 * `npm start` to run in production